 - Japan - Australia Economic Partnership Agreement;

-- Singapore - Australia Free Trade Agreement; and
+- Singapore - Australia Free Trade Agreement;

-Under these Agreements and arrangements, all suppliers from these countries, as well as all suppliers from other Australian jurisdictions, are to be given equal consideration.
+Under these all suppliers from these countries, as well as all suppliers from other Australian jurisdictions, are to be given equal consideration.
 Government buyers cannot give preference to local suppliers or discriminate against suppliers from these places.
 Equally, government buyers from those countries are unable to preference their own local suppliers or discriminate against Tasmanian suppliers or products.

 Procuring from Businesses that Employ People with Disabilities